 The Master of Arts degree in Education is planned as a full year, four-quarter program.
-The degree will be first offered with two areas of specialization: Socio-Philosophical Foundations of Education; and Curriculum, with emphasis on Elementary or Secondary Education.
+The degree offers two areas of specialization: Socio-Philosophical Foundations of Education; and Curriculum, with emphasis on Elementary or Secondary Education.

-The program will be of value to experienced educators who wish to increase their competencies by pursuing an organized program of graduate study, to researchers in the areas of interest represented in the program and to potential candidates for advanced graduate degrees in Education.
+The program is of value to experienced educators who wish to increase their competencies by pursuing an organized program of graduate study, to researchers in the areas of interest represented in the program and to potential candidates for advanced graduate degrees in Education.